modelscope/agentscope/examples/groupchat/README.md

 DEFAULT_TOPIC = """
 This is a chat room about the Future of Artificial Intelligence and you can speak freely and briefly.

-You can designate a member to reply to your message, you can use the @ symbol.
-This means including the @ symbol in your message, followed by that person's name, and leaving a space after the name.

-All participants are: {agent_names}
 """
 ```